Kurri Kurri High School

 Stage 6:

-In 2024 Stage 6 PDHPE will be known as Health and Movement Science under a new syllabus.
+Previously known as Stage 6 PDHPE, this course will be known as Health and Movement Science under a new syllabus.

 Community and Family Studies: